 Having software and hardware designed to bring in-person and remote classmates together is critical to ensuring learning success and productivity.

 More than anything, the pandemic has sped up higher education’s digital transformation.
-Colleges and universities are finding new ways to enable faculty and students to teach and learn from afar, implementing technologies that support collaboration and updating policies to support a more flexible learning experience.
+Colleges and universities are finding new ways to enable faculty and students to teach and learn from afar, implementing educational technologies that support collaboration and updating policies to support a more flexible learning experience.

 Original article from EdTech Magazine